 Do all of the residence halls have elevators?

 Not all residence halls have elevators.
-The residence halls with elevators are Alvey, Arrington, Jefferson, Marshall, Mason, and Randolph.
+The residence halls with elevators are Alvey, Arrington, Jefferson, Marshall, Mason, Randolph, and Willard.

 Is there a housekeeping service to clean my room and bathroom?

 There is no housekeeping service to clean individual residence hall rooms or suite-style bathrooms.
 Housekeeping staff clean hall bathrooms that are shared by an entire floor.

 All residence halls are non-smoking.
 Additionally, while smoking is allowed outside of the residence halls, students are required to be 50 feet from the building.

 Can I have a lofted or bunked bed?